kyle-github/littlesmalltalk/archive/README.md

 Little Smalltalk v4
 ===================

+[KRH - the number of changes and bug fixes required to get LST 4.0 to actually work strongly suggests that Dr. Budd had not finished it.
+It was very close though.]

 This was the last version done by Timothy A. Budd before he developed something similar to LittleSmalltalk based on Java technologies.